WuYuntaoTheGreat/jcs-middleware/README.md

      jadeDst        Destination directory where the .js files are stored. jadeStatics    Hash map used to generate jade pages.

+**Jade options:**

+     ejsSrc        Source directory used to find .ejs files. ejsDst        Destination directory where the .js files are stored. ejsStatics    Hash map used to generate ejs pages.

 If any of the **xxxSrc** options is ommit, that feature will be turned off.

 File Path